FullHuman/purgecss-docs/README.md

 ## CLI

 You can install the CLI in two ways.
-By installing Purgecss globally or using npx.
+By installing PurgeCSS globally or using npx.

 ### Install globally